RuiArmada/CG/README.md

 # 👾👾 CG 👾👾

-OpenGL based exercises done in the CG class @ Minho University
+OpenGL, based exercises done in the CG class @ Minho University

 ## How to Run